filyp/infinote/README.md

 If program hangs during opening, check if vim can open your .md notes.
 There may be some lingering swap files that you'll need to delete (usually in `~/.local/state/nvim/swap`).
 Or simply copy your note folder to a new location and see if it opens there.

 If with python3.12 you get `Exception ignored in [...]
 RuntimeError: Event loop is closed` while closing, don't worry, it doesn't pose a problem.
 I just couldn't figure out how to get rid of that warning (seems like some PySide6 weirdness).
-If it bothers you, install with python3.11: `pipx install infinote-md --python $(which python3.11)`.
+If it bothers you, install python3.11 and reinstall infinote using the command in the installation section.